“Education is a natural process carried out by the child and is not acquired by listening to words, but by experiences

 The combination of academics and social training and exploration leads toward the development of each individual’s self-motivation, self-determination, self-regulation, authenticity and critical thinking.
 These tools become their “keys to the world”.

-Joliet Montessori School offers Summer Camp to currently enrolled students.
-If space allows, registration may be opened to other area students.
+Joliet Montessori School offers Summer Camp to currently enrolled students only.
 Our summer camp is filled with a mix of indoor and outdoor activity, planned projects, and time for free exploration.
 Summer Camp hours will be 9:00 AM to 3:00 PM.
 Before and after camp care will be available.
 Details and registration information for the upcoming summer session is available.
 Please click here.